Santos Dumont Airport

 Maximilian, his spicy cologne still potent after the long night, leaned forward and encouraged her to do the same.
 She worked out of her seat belt and rather reluctantly moved closer.

 With her head near, he softly added, “You, Senhorita de verão, are an American.
 I believe you have come to steal my plane.”

-If you enjoyed this excerpt, you can purchase the book at the following retailers:
+If you enjoyed this excerpt, you can purchase the book HERE: